Table of Contents

 the result to standard output.
 For that situation, there is a

-takes one argument: a
+function called interact. interact takes one argument: a

-function of type String -> String
+function of type String -> String.
+That function

-is passed the result of getContents
+is passed the result of getContents -- that is,

 standard input read lazily.
 The result of that function is sent to